Portuguese wine: Port

 Port wine vines need to grow in schist rich soil and require a specific micro-climate.
 It is produced through a unique vinification method.
 The red varietals are the most common.
 The wine is produced in the beautiful landscape of the Douro Valley in Alto Douro region, a region that is classified as World Heritage by UNESCO.
 The wine is exported from the city of Porto, thus acquiring the name Porto (or "Port" in English-speaking countries).
 There are several varieties of Port wine: some of the most popular are the Tawny, White, Ruby, and Late Bottled Vintage (L.B.V.).
 Wine cellars where port wine is stored to mature can be visited all year around in order to get information about the history of Port Wine and the Douro region.

-Moscatel wines
+Moscatel

 Moscatel is a liqueurous wine from the Setúbal Peninsula.
 Although the region has produced wines since the dawn of nationality, it was in 1797 that the wines of Setúbal were first mentioned.
 There is another variety of Moscatel wine, the "Moscatel de Favaios", in the Região Demarcada do Douro, it is made from a different casta, and the "Galego" (white), while Moscatel Roxo is made upon a casta with the same name as the wine.